Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 There are certain requirements that your medical expert must meet in order for them to act as your medical expert witness and provide a certificate of merit:

-1. Firstly, they must be a healthcare professional with clinical experience in the same or similar field as the medical provider responsible for your injuries.
+1. Firstly, they must be a health care professional with clinical experience in the same or similar field as the medical provider responsible for your injuries.

 It is a terrible tragedy for everyone involved when a medical malpractice incident leads to the wrongful death of a loved one.

-This claim can be brought by an Estate representative, often a Personal Representative appointed by the court, or a named representative in the decedent’s Will.
+This claim can be brought by an estate representative, often a personal representative appointed by the court, or a named representative in the decedent’s will.

 Medical Malpractice FAQs